10 Things You Should Rent Instead of Buy

 Clothing rentals have become so popular, you can now pay a monthly fee to have a high-quality wardrobe delivered to your door regularly.
 Most clothing rental services also offer accessories such as handbags and jewelry, too.

 Rent the Runway is one of the best-known clothing rental companies, offering women the chance to wear designer clothes for a fraction of the dollars to buy them.
 From a one-sleeve Badgley Mischka floral that sells for $800 to a $1,400 Red Valentino embroidered full-length gown, the formal options are plentiful, along with attire for work, weekends, clubbing and outdoor activities.
-Rent the Runway offers four items a month for $89, eight for $135 or 16 for $199.
+Rent the Runway offers subscription plans with five items a month for $94, 10 items a month for $104 for the first month and then $144 a month thereafter or 15 items a month for $149 a month for the first two months and then $193 a month thereafter.

-Nuuly is another popular clothing rental site, with a few more casual and lower priced items ranging in price from $120 to $300.
-It’s owned by UEBN, the parent company of Urban Outfitters and Anthropologie.
+Nuuly is another popular clothing rental site, with a few more casual and lower-priced items that would cost $120 to $300 or more to buy.
+It’s owned by URBN, the parent company of Urban Outfitters and Anthropologie.
+Renters pay $98 a month for six items.

 Also check out local, independent shops.
-For example, at Valhalla in Tampa, Fla., clients pay $39 for unlimited access to the store’s 6,000 items of clothing.
+For example, at Valhalla in Tampa, Florida, clients have unlimited access to the store’s 6,000 items of clothing starting at $49 a month.

 8. Men’s Clothing for Special Occasions and Beyond